UnitTestBot/jacodb/README.md

 ## Multithreading

-Instances of `JcClassOrInterface`, `JcMethod`, `JcClasspath` are thread-safe.
-Methods of these classes return immutable structures and are thread-safe as result.
+The instances of `JcClassOrInterface`, `JcMethod`, and `JcClasspath` are thread-safe and immutable.

-`JcClasspath` represents independent snapshot of classes and can't be modified since created.
-Removing or modifying library files will not affect `JcClasspath` instance structure. `JcClasspath#close` method will release all snapshots and will clean up persistence in case if some libraries are outdated.
+`JcClasspath` represents an independent snapshot of classes, which cannot be modified since it is created.
+Removing or modifying library files does not affect `JcClasspath` instance structure.
+The `JcClasspath#close` method releases all snapshots and cleans up the persisted data if some libraries are outdated.

 ```kotlin
     val database = jcdb {